 If the liveness probe continuously fails and triggers too many restarts, your container enters an exponential back-off delay.

 Restart policies supersede the restart behavior triggered by liveness probes.
 For example, if you set a

-restartPolicy = Never and a liveness probe, the container group will not restart in the event of a failed liveness check.
-The container group will instead adhere to the container group's restart policy of
+restartPolicy = Never and a liveness probe, the container group will not restart because of a failed liveness check.
+The container group instead adheres to the container group's restart policy of

 Task-based scenarios may require a liveness probe to enable automatic restarts if a pre-requisite function is not working properly.
 For more information about running task-based containers, see Run containerized tasks in Azure Container Instances.